Optimal Sensing Protocol for Statistically Polarized Nano-NMR with NV Centers

-When $T_D < 1/\delta$, $\varphi(t)$ changes faster than an oscillation period, fluctuates between consecutive measurements, and needs to be estimated anew.
-Then, the parameter space grows impractically large with $T$ and, despite theoretically offering enhanced resolution, the problem becomes computationally intractable.
-In this scenario, the solution is to calculate the auto-correlation of the measured signal during post-processing [see Fig.~\ref{Fig1}(a)].
-This treatment reduces the parameter space sacrificing information in a decaying signal.
-The advantage provided by Qdyne is that, by measuring sequentially, any two points in a measurement vector are correlated, instead of just in pairs as for CS.
-For the power-law signals occurring in nano-scale diffusion this means that much more information can be extracted.
-The relevant probability is that of obtaining a pair of correlated photons between any two measurements $\langle p_0p_{j\tilde\tau}\rangle$, yielding $i_{\delta}^\mathrm{Qd} = \frac{c^4}{\left(4\eta + c^2 \right)^2} \frms^4 t^2\cos(\delta t)C^2(t/T_D)$.
-We obtain the total information by integrating over $t$, with an added factor accounting for all correlated pairs of measurements, as made explicit in Appendix~\ref{AppendixE}.
-Using normalized time $z = t/T_D$ we get \be I_\delta^\mathrm{Qd} = \frac{T_D^4}{\tilde\tau^2}\int_0^{\frac{T}{T_D}} dz \,i_\delta^\mathrm{Qd}\left(\frac{T}{T_D}-z\right) \approx \frac{c^4\frms^4T_D^3T\log{\delta T}}{\left(4\eta + c^2 \right)^2\tilde\tau^2}, \ee where we consider $(\delta/2\pi) T_D < 1$ and $(\delta/2\pi) T > 1$.
-Eq.~(\ref{qdynetotalinfo}) shows that, with Qdyne, spectral resolution no longer depends on the relation between $T_D$ and $\delta$, but solely on $T$, as illustrated in Fig.~\ref{Fig1}.
-There, only when $(\delta/2\pi) T < 1$ does $I_\delta^\mathrm{Qd} \rightarrow 0$.
+When $T_D < 1/\delta$, $\varphi(t)$ changes faster than the oscillation period $2\pi/\delta$.
+Then, each new measurement requires estimating new parameters, and MLE becomes computationally intractable.
+In this scenario, the solution is to calculate the autocorrelation of the measured signal during postprocessing [see Fig.~\ref{Fig1}(a)].
+This treatment reduces the parameter space by having a decaying signal similar to that of CS.
+Then, the signal parameters can be estimated through, e.g., least squares algorithms.
+The advantage of Qdyne is that, by measuring sequentially, any two points in a measurement vector are correlated, instead of having just pairwise correlation, as in CS.
+For the power-law signals occurring in nanoscale diffusion \cite{Cohen2020,Staudenmaier2022}, this means that much more information is contained in the Qdyne autocorrelation.
+The relevant probability is that of obtaining a pair of correlated photons between any two measurements $\langle p_0p_{j\tilde\tau}\rangle$, $j$ being an integer, yielding $i_{\delta}^\mathrm{Qd} = \frac{c^4}{\left(4\eta + c^2 \right)^2} \frms^4 t^2\cos(\delta t)C^2(t/T_D)$.
+We obtain the total information by integrating over $t$, with an added factor accounting for all correlated pairs of measurements (details of the calculation can be found in Appendix~\ref{AppendixQdyneInfo}).
+Using normalized time $z = t/T_D$ we get \be I_\delta^\mathrm{Qdyne} = \frac{T_D^4}{\tilde\tau^2}\int_0^{\frac{T}{T_D}} dz \,i_\delta^\mathrm{Qd}\left(\frac{T}{T_D}-z\right) \approx \frac{c^4\frms^4T_D^3T\log{\delta T}}{\left(4\eta + c^2 \right)^2\tilde\tau^2}, \ee where we consider $(\delta/2\pi) T_D < 1$ and $(\delta/2\pi) T > 1$.
+Equation~(\ref{qdynetotalinfo}) shows that, with Qdyne, spectral resolution no longer depends on the relation between $T_D$ and $\delta$, but solely on $T$, as illustrated in Fig.~\ref{Fig1}.
+There, only when $(\delta/2\pi) T < 1$ does $I_\delta^\mathrm{Qdyne} \rightarrow 0$.